Eosinophilic Esophagitis (EoE)

 Eosinophilic (ee-uh-sin-uh-fil-ik) Esophagitis (EoE) is an allergic/immune condition that causes inflammation or swelling of the esophagus.
 The esophagus is the tube that sends food from the throat to the stomach.

 People with EoE have large numbers of eosinophils in their esophagus.
 Eosinophils are a type of white blood cell that causes inflammation.
 Normally there are no eosinophils inside the esophagus, but they can be found in other parts of the gastrointestinal tract.
-If this inflammation is not treated, the esophagus may end up with a stricture.
+If this inflammation is not treated, the esophagus may scar leading to a stricture.
 A stricture is a narrowing of the esophagus that can lead to food getting stuck after it is swallowed.

 Research suggests that the main cause of EoE is an allergy or a sensitivity to particular proteins found in foods and environmental allergens.
 Many people with EoE have a family history of allergic disorders such as asthma, rhinitis, atopic dermatitis (eczema) or food allergy.

 EoE can occur at any age.
-It is most common in Caucasian (white) males, but can also occur in females and many races and ethnicities.
+It is most common in males, but can also occur in females.

 Symptoms & Diagnosis

 Symptoms of EoE might be different depending on your age.
 In young children, vomiting, fussiness during meals, refusal to eat and poor growth can occur.
-In older children and adults, pain in the abdomen, chest pain, heartburn, vomiting, difficulty swallowing and a feeling of food getting stuck are more common.
-Sometimes food can get stuck in the esophagus, which needs to be removed by a healthcare provider.
-Eosinophils cause inflammation of the esophagus, which creates these symptoms.
+In older children and adults, pain in the abdomen, chest pain, heartburn, vomiting, difficulty swallowing and a feeling of food sticking in the esophagus are more common.
+Sometimes food can get stuck in the esophagus and has to be removed by a healthcare provider.
+Eosinophils reflect the level of inflammation of the esophagus, which causes these symptoms.

 Currently the only way to diagnose EoE is with an endoscopy and biopsy of the esophagus, which is often done by a gastroenterologist.
 An endoscopy is a medical procedure that lets your doctor see what is happening in your esophagus.
 During a biopsy, tissue samples will be taken and analyzed.